 A dough with a lower hydration level will be much easier to shape than with a higher level.
 My recipe has a hydration level of around 75% and this is low enough to shape without too much trouble.

 Unlike folding, you should lightly flour your hands and workspace when shaping the dough so it doesn’t stick and tear.
 Once the initial shaping is complete, the surface tension rolling should be done on a non-floured part of the bench though or it will just slide around and you won’t create that tightness.

 Shaping is another one that will improve with time.
 Soon enough it will become natural to shape the loaf so don’t be discouraged if your first attempts aren’t great.

-Now the dough undergoes a cold proof.
+Now the dough undergoes a cold-proof.
 The yeast action will slow right down during this stage, but the bacteria can now get to work.
-A cold proof brings the sour flavour to the bread.
-It can also give the bread better oven and spring and can make scoring a bit easier as the dough will be firmer.
+A cold-proof brings the sour flavour to the bread.
+It can also give the bread a better oven and spring and can make scoring a bit easier as the dough will be firmer.

 I bake my loaves in a hot preheated oven and a preheated cast-iron dutch oven pot.
 The cast iron holds the heat really well and the dutch oven aspect captures the steam to help get a good oven spring.

-After an initial covered bake, the lid is removed and the rest of the loaf can brown up.
+After an initially covered bake, the lid is removed and the rest of the loaf can brown up.

 You can alternatively use any pot with a lid, or a preheated oven tray alongside a ramekin of water or ice to create steam.